batatavadaX/testgtu/README.md

 build success
 test failing

-you can use a userbot and run
+you can use an userbot and run

 ```py
 from mygtu import dl, logic